Zoophish/auto-ctypes/readme.md

 # auto-ctypes

-A small Python script that automatically generates bindings for C header files and binaries using ctypes.
+A small Python script that generates bindings for C header files and binaries using ctypes.
 It's a very simple implementation that uses regular expressions.
 I made it as a lightweight alternative to automatically create Python bindings for my own projects and avoid writing repetitive code.
+It is limited to subset of C syntax for simplicity.

 **Features**
+- Does basic pre-processing of includes, macros and conditional compilation
-- Generates `ctypes.Structure` derived classes for each type in the header(s) and automatically fills in `_fields_`.
+- Generates `ctypes.Structure` derived classes for each type in the header(s) and fills in `_fields_`.
 Opaque types have no `_field_` elements.
 - Wraps header enums with fake enum class.
 Enum values are `ctypes.c_int` by default, but can be overriden using C++ colon syntax (doesn't support any other C++ features).
-- Creates function wrappers for exported functions in header(s).
-It deduces return and argument types automatically and generates type hints.
+- Creates function wrappers for functions marked for export in headers.
+It deduces return and argument types and generates type hints.
-- Does basic pre-processing of includes, macros and conditional compilation
+- Parses typedefs for type name aliases
 - Small: ~600 lines of Python
-- It *doesn't wrap* global variables
+- It doesn't wrap global variables

 **Loading a Library**
 ```python